Home » Testing and Assessment » Practical Guidelines For Developing Good EFL Test Items

 • Do not use any pattern of correct responses, e.g., A, B, C, D. E, etc.

-• Write directions to students on the test to indicate whether you permit guessing or not.
+• Write directions to students on the test to show whether you allow guessing or not.

 Test Construction Guidelines for Essay Tests.